matthijsgroen/fp-experiments/posts/2-first-parser.md

 console.log(aParser("")); // [ Symbol(Failed), "Error parsing 'a':", "Unexpected EOF" ]
 ```

-So now I could create a parser for any one character I would like.
-The next
+So now I can create a parser for any one character I would like.
+The next step,
-step, creating a parser to combinate others.
+creating a parser to combine others.

-But, feeling meer confident, it was time to enfore more rules:
+But, feeling more confident, it was time to enforce more rules:

 - Each function could only contain 1 statement.
 - Each function should be written as a lambda.